peter88213/nvhelp-en/source/file_menu.rst

 **Launch the file manager**

-With **File > Open Project folder** or ``Ctrl-P``, you can launch the file manager with the current project folder .
+With **File > Open Project folder** or ``Ctrl-P``, you can launch the file manager with the current project folder.
-This might come in handy, if you wish to delete files, open your project with another application, and so on.
+This might come in handy, if you e.g. wish to delete files or edit configuration files.

 .. hint::
    In case you edit the project "outsides", consider locking it before.